Sunday School Communities at Briarwood

 Covenant Keepers

-Families with infants to high school-age children • (E-008)
+Families with infants to middle school-age children • (E-008)

-“Timeless Truths in God’s Word” – Teacher: Matthew Goodman.
-Team Leaders: Cawoods, Leibs.
+“Hosea: Finding Intimacy with God” • Teacher: Mark Purser.
+Team Leaders: Cawoods, Leibs, Meredith Peters.
 CP: Ryan Leib.
 SP: Bob McGregor.

 Family Life